1993

 [Later note (2021): Don’t the blind write with Braille?]

 ● I haven’t driven at night, or even been out at night at all, for a very long time, it seems to me; and this idea has occurred to me a lot lately.
 It’s a very quiet night.
 There’s a wonderful feeling of calm.
-It’s probably a combination of various factors: environmental, situational, physiological, emotional, that produce this rare but wonderful feeling of calmness.
+It’s probably a combination of various factors: environmental, situational, physiological, emotional, that produce this rare and wonderful feeling of calmness.

 ● 10-16-1993: . . .
 A distinct impression I was left with by last Spring’s coming, was the chattering of innumerable birds in the trees.
 Like a refreshing aural breeze.